ak-coram/wayflan-mirror/doc/Client-API-Reference.md

 **Description:**

 Mark the proxy for destruction and reclaim its ID for use by another proxy.
-Destructor requests specialize on **destroy-proxy** to send the compositor the request message.
+Destructor requests specialize on **destroy-proxy** to send the server the request message.

 ## [Generic Function] **wl-enum-value** *enum keyword* => *integer*